 What is an immigration x-ray?

 If you’ve been told you need a chest x-ray with your NZ visa application, we can help.
 We are on Immigration NZ’s list of accepted radiologists (listed in their Onshore Panel Physician’s network).
 An x-ray is considered safe and painless.
 It shows the structure of your chest by passing beams through your body.
 Very dense parts like bones and metal show up clearly as white, and less dense areas show up as black or grey.
 This allows radiologists to detect any abnormalities.
 Our x-ray technology generates a digital image immediately, and then our radiologist will write a report for your doctor or Immigration New Zealand.

 If you need an immigration x-ray, here’s everything you need to know.

 Before your procedure

-No appointment is required.
-However, if you are based in New Zealand and need only a chest x-ray you MUST visit a NZ Immigration panel Physician (doctor) FIRST where they will:
+If you are based in New Zealand and need a chest x-ray you MUST visit a NZ Immigration Panel Medical Clinic FIRST where they will:

 • create a case for you, and